vilmarjet/C-codes/README.md

       - Graph info: Print some useful informations of a directed graph G = (V,E).

-2) (Simulations) Is a directorty with three subdirectories, where each of one has a simulation problem:
+2) (Simulations) Is a directorty with three simulation problems:

     - S_BankAtt: Simulates a cashier attendence with limite on total time and queue size.